Is It Safe To Eat Pizza Left Out Overnight In The Box?

 For optimum results, store frozen pizza in a sealed ziplock bag, with each slice being separated by a layer of wax paper or individually wrapped in cellophane wrap.

 Even though you freeze your pizza, It will begin to develop bacteria when you thaw it.
-You can combat this unfortunate reality by thawing your pie in the refrigerator to thaw instead of setting it out on the kitchen counter.
+You can combat this unfortunate reality by thawing your pie in the refrigerator instead of setting it out on the kitchen counter.
 Your fridge should be set at 40°F (4.4°C) or lower to prevent bacteria from growing while the pizza is in storage and thawing.

 Read Also: 20 Clever Ways To Make Food Last Longer.